kleene-project/docs/engine/security/protect-access.md

 ### Create a CA, server and client keys with OpenSSL

 > **Note**: Replace all instances of `$HOST` in the following example with the
-> DNS name of your Docker daemon's host.
+> DNS name of your Kleened daemon's host.

-First, on the **Docker daemon's host machine**, generate CA private and public keys:
+First, on the **Kleened host machine**, generate CA private and public keys:

 ```console
 $ openssl genrsa -aes256 -out ca-key.pem 4096